Types Of Flowers: Different Kinds of Flowers with Names and Pictures

 • Fragrant Lilac – The plant has a naturally attractive shape and interesting, reddish bark with white markings that give it year-round interest.

-• White Dogwood – White dogwood trees are flowering stunners that provide a show of beauty year-round. they dazzle with white bracts and flowers, in the summer.
+• White Dogwood – White dogwood trees are flowering stunners that show beauty year-round.
+They dazzle with white bracts and flowers in the summer.

 • Mongolia – Magnolias are somewhat unique among flowering trees and shrubs in their tolerance for shady conditions.